passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.key_pred_ml.md

 ## Work

+### Wed 6 Jun 2023

+Finally reworked the params of the Python program.

+* [X] rewrite and improve params
+* [X] complete result manager
+* [ ] complete the integration of result keeping, and test/debug
+* [ ] refactor the name of the Python program.
+* [ ] rewrite and symplify the batch system that is super bloatware right now.

 ### Fri 2 Jun 2023

 * [ ] make common the base of the params (logging) and the base of the result manager (some base info like time)